© Ivonne Wierink | Dreamstime.com

 - Split peas

-Among the most popular high-protein foods are soybeans.
+Among the most popular plant-based protein foods are soybeans.
 They’re legumes, but they’re in a category all their own.
 This bean has been widely studied because of its unique nutritional profile.
 In particular, soy provides a good balance of amino acids.

-One cup of cooked soybeans contributes 57 percent of the Daily Value (% DV, the amount of a nutrient one serving of a food provides based on 2,000 calories per day) of protein, as well as significant amounts of fiber, iron, calcium, and 10 other essential nutrients.
+One cup of cooked soybeans contributes 57 percent of the Daily Value of protein, as well as significant amounts of fiber, iron, calcium, and 10 other essential nutrients.
+(The percentage of Daily Value is expressed as “% DV,” the amount of a nutrient one serving of a food provides, based on 2,000 calories per day.)

 Studies have linked eating soy to a number of health benefits, including reducing cholesterol levels and lowering the risks of heart disease and prostate cancer.
 Some women avoid soy foods due to concerns about an increased risk of breast cancer, but recent studies have found that soy intake poses no increase in breast cancer risk, even for breast cancer survivors.